Andrej Lemanis: Playing career

 Lemanis played for several Victorian clubs in the National Basketball League (NBL).
 He played for the St. Kilda Saints in 1985 and returned to the team as the renamed Southern Melbourne Saints in 1991.
 He played for the South East Melbourne Magic in 1992 and 1993, winning an NBL championship with the Magic in 1992.

 Coaching career

-Prior to becoming the head coach of the New Zealand Breakers, Lemanis was an assistant coach with the Townsville Crocodiles, serving in the early 2000s.
+Lemanis started his coaching career as an assistant with the Geelong Supercats in 1996.
+After the team folded, he served as general manager of Basketball Victoria for one year.
+Lemanis was an assistant coach with the Townsville Crocodiles from 1998 to 2005.
 In 2000, he coached the Townsville Heat to the Queensland Basketball League championship.
+On 7 March 2005, Lemanis was announced as head coach of the New Zealand Breakers.

 On 28 February 2013, Lemanis coached his 250th NBL game.
 On 12 April 2013, the Breakers recorded their third NBL championship, sweeping the Perth Wildcats 2–0 in the grand final series, thus winning his third title.

 Prior to his appointment as the head coach of the Australian men's national basketball team, Lemanis served as an assistant coach of the Australian men's national basketball team.

 On 20 October 2015, Lemanis signed with Brisbane Bullets.
 On 5 May 2021, Lemanis announced that he would be leaving the Bullets at the end of the 2020–21 season.